Titonu/concurrent-booking-system/Readme.md

 		]
 }'
 ```
-in term of concurrent request order between Manda and susan you can test it by [JMeter] or any other tool.
+in term of concurrent request order between Manda and Susan you can test it by [JMeter] or any other tool.

    [Kafka]: <https://kafka.apache.org/>